jzhang300/jameszhang/posts/articles/2018-01-06-breaking-down-goals.md

 ## Measuring my goals

-To better understand the implications of these goals, I will attempt at breaking them down by year, month, and day:
+To better understand the implications of these goals, I will break them down by year, month, and day:

 | Goal | Amount in a year | Amount by month | Amount by day |